Wood-Ridge, New Jersey: Education

 Wood-Ridge High School with 583 students in grades 7–12.

 With the opening of Wood-Ridge Intermediate School in September 2013 for grades 4–6, Doyle Elementary School was realigned to serve students through third grade, while the students in grades 7 and 8 who had attended Gretta R. Ostrovsky Middle School began attending Wood-Ridge Junior / Senior High School.

 For ninth through twelfth grades, students from Moonachie attend Wood-Ridge High School, as part of a sending/receiving relationship with the Moonachie School District.

 Public school students from the borough, and all of Bergen County, are eligible to attend the secondary education programs offered by the Bergen County Technical Schools, which include the Bergen County Academies in Hackensack, and the Bergen Tech campus in Teterboro or Paramus.
 The district offers programs on a shared-time or full-time basis, with admission based on a selective application process and tuition covered by the student's home school district.

 Our Lady of Assumption School, a Catholic school that served students in Kindergarten through 8th grade, was closed as of June 2010 by the Roman Catholic Archdiocese of Newark in the face of enrollment that had declined to 134 students in the school's final year.

 Emergency services

 Police

 The Wood-Ridge Police Department (WRPD) provides emergency and protective services to the borough of Wood-Ridge, augmented in times of emergency by the Police Auxiliary.
 The WRPD consists of 24 officers, led by Chief John Korin.

 Fire

 The Wood-Ridge Fire Department (WRFD) is an all-volunteer fire department.
 The WRFD was organized in 1897 and consists of one Chief and two assistant chiefs.
 The department is staffed by 40 fully trained firefighters.
-The WRFD also provides emergency medical service to the borough.
-The WRFD utilizes three fire engines, a ladder truck, a heavy rescue vehicle and two ambulances.
+The WRFD utilizes three fire engines, a ladder truck, and a heavy rescue vehicle.

+EMS

+The Wood-Ridge Emergency Squad was split off of the Wood-Ridge Fire Department and established as an independent entity in April 2021.